Elaine Martin

-Elaine Barbara Martin OBE FREng FIChemE CEng is a chemical engineer and statistician and Head of School at the University of Leeds.
+Elaine Barbara Martin is a chemical engineer and statistician and Head of School at the University of Leeds.
 She is a Fellow of the Institution of Chemical Engineers, Royal Statistical Society and Royal Academy of Engineering.

 Early life and education

 Martin is from Glasgow.
 She studied Civil Engineering at the University of Glasgow, earning a Bachelor's degree in 1992.
 She specialised in statistics and the environment, and earned a second Bachelor's degree in statistics.
 She remained at Glasgow for her graduate studies, earning a PhD in statistics.

 Research

 Martin served as a Professor of Industrial Statistics and Director of the Biopharmaceutical Bioprocessing Technology Centre at the Newcastle University.
 She worked on statistical process control using the M2 statistic.
 They demonstrated that the projection to latent structures is a robust multivariate linear regression technique.
 She compared Wold's R criterion with the Akaike information criterion.
 She led a project with GlaxoSmithKline, looking at microbiological techniques for pharmaceutical processes.
 She contributed to the 1999 book Statistics and Neural Networks: Advances at the Interface.
 Throughout her career she has been involved with the Engineering and Physical Sciences Research Council, and remains on their strategic advisory team.